letscontrolit/GUIEasy/README.md

  try the frontend from your local machine you will get an error in the browser console and the frontend will not load.

+### Run as COMPILED localhost

+To test different versions of the compiled code we have added the ``GzipSimpleHTTPServer.py`` script.
+Given that you have python already installed you can simply double click on this file and then open your web browser, type in the URL ``localhost:8000`` and you will see the entire project folder listed.
+Click your way through to the build you want to test.
+The compiled code will, if runned in localhost mode, search for the ``src/custom.json`` file so make sure you have that one setup according to your needs.

 ### Source Code Ideology

 As you will find out the source code is composed by several individual JavaScript files.